TrashMonks/Dice/README.markdown

 If all of these are equal, the two distributions are the same.

-The result will two values.
-The first of which is a number, which is:
+The result is two values.
+The first is a number, which is:

 - -1 if the second argument is better;
 - 0 if neither is better;
 - or 1 if the first argument is better.

-The second is a value describing which metric was used to determine the result.
+The second is a string describing which metric was used to determine the result.

 For example: